-Claims for life or AD&D benefit claims must include a certified copy of the death certificate.
-All claims for benefits must be made as shown below.
-If you need help filing a claim, contact the Fund at (833) 637-3519.
+Claims for life insurance claims must include a certified copy of the death certificate.
+All claims for benefits must be made as shown in this section.
+If you need help filing a claim, call UNITE HERE HEALTH at (833) 637-3519.